dimanikulin/capable-cpp-template/README.md

 - Documenting using Doxygen and Readme support (CI and Local) with Doxy configuration, Publish of documentation on git hub pages
 - Unit testing support, through GoogleTest and CTests (with an option to enable GoogleMock) (CI and Locally) and Publish Test Results
-- Using GitHub Actions CI workflows for Windows Linux and MacOS
+- use boold and italic
+- proofread

 # Coming features, next